 Here, C5 is the starting cell of “Name of Orderer”.

 This is how you may adjust cell format using formula in Excel.
 I firmly believe this article will enhance your capability to do cell formatting in Excel.
-However, if you have any queries and suggestions, do not forget to share in the comments section below.
+However, if you have any queries and suggestions, do not forget to share them in the comments section below.